idaholab/moose/framework/doc/content/source/kernels/ArrayDiffusion.md

 In such a case, the components are not coupled with this array diffusion kernel.
 If all elements of the diffusion coefficient vector are the same, we can use a scalar diffusion coefficient.
 Thus this kernel gives users an option to set the type of diffusion coefficient with a parameter named as *diffusion_coefficient_type*.
-Users can set it to *scalar*, *array* or *full* cooresponding to scalar, diagonal matrix and full matrix respectively.
+Users can set it to *scalar*, *array* or *full* corresponding to scalar, diagonal matrix and full matrix respectively.
 Its default value is *array*.

 With some further transformation, the kernel becomes